Kauhsa/pahkina/README.md

   large dataset shouldn't block the rendering thread.
 Well, if you copy a humongous CSV file to the ACE editor, that might hang the rendering thread regardless ;)
 - Shows slightly more information about the wages than was requested.
+Wage entries are clickable!

 ## Not so notable

 - No tests for frontend.
 Boo!
 - I'm slightly scared that there's still bugs lurking in the wage calculation.
   :-)
+- Does not react to overlapping shifts or different names with same ID.

 ## Discoveries